 Insolvency rates in the construction industry are disproportionately high when compared to those in the rest of the UK economy.
-But why is this industry so susceptible to company insolvency and failure?
+But why is this industry so susceptible to company insolvency and business failure?

 In this blog, we’ll take a look at some of the common causes of insolvency in the construction industry, and help you understand what can you do to counteract these problems and build the solid foundations you need to remain viable and profitable.